mandersson1024/runstop-game-engine/README.md

 This project is for my own enjoyment and education.
 Anyone who sees this is welcome to have a look, though.
 If you want to build it you will have to figure out how to link the assimp lib, which is not included because of file size restrictions on GitHub.

+The code runs on Windows using DX11.
+I'm deliberately ignoring portability to be able to spend more time on the core concents of the engine.

 ### Overview
 * Language and Platform
   * C++20